win21H2/Project-Silent-Willow/README.md

 ### Technology involved
 The main pieces of technology used include Arduinos, Nvidia Jetson nanos and a RPLiDAR A1M8 scanner although there are others such as DRV8825 (stepper motor drivers), shift registers, HC-05 BT modules, and stepper motors.
 ### The functions of Project Silent Willow
+Project Silent Willow is intended to be used as a vehicle which can drive in smaller more confined spaces which might be for example hazardous to people and as such, has a camera and a LiDAR unit near the top of the vehicle
 ### Files in this repository

 <a href="https://github.com/win21H2/Project-Silent-Willow/tree/main/main%20code">`/main code`</a><br/>